coder/docs/workspaces/devurls.md

 If, however, you named the dev URL `reactproject`, then your URL is `reactproject-user.acme.com`.

-> If you directly access a dev URL that hasn't been created, Coder automatically
+If you access a dev URL that hasn't been created, Coder automatically adds it to your dev URL list on the dashboard and sets the access level to **Private**.

-> adds it to your dev URL list on the dashboard with an access level of
+## Access via SSH port forwarding

-> **Private**.
+You can also access your server via [SSH port forwarding](ssh.md#forwarding-dev-urls).